aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

     }
     ```

-The `Content` parameter is a json structure of the feature flags and rules.

-TODO: add steps to create new version and new deployment for the config

-TODO: add CDK example

 ### Use feature flag store

 After you have created and configured `AppConfigStore` and added your feature configuraiton you can use the feature